mocella/MauiBlazorHybrid/README.md

 # Introduction
-**MauBlazorHybrid** is a sample application with the goal of deploying to Windows Desktops.
+**MauiBlazorHybrid** is a sample application with the goal of deploying to Windows Desktops.
 This Proof of Concept was concerned with a few key needs:
 1. Find a suitable Component Library for the application, which so far seems to be [MudBlazor](https://mudblazor.com/)
 2. Support Online/Offline scenarios which is supported via [CommunityToolkit.Datasync](https://github.com/CommunityToolkit/Datasync)
 3. Allow easy use of device peripherals like system cameras.
 So far, plain old HTML5 and Javascript Interop in Blazor have done the trick.